-The MFL GCSE assessment criteria is changing from September 2024.
+The MFL GCSE assessment criteria changed in September 2024.
 The new GCSE 2024 assessment objectives combine the core skills and how students 'understand and respond to spoken language' or 'written language' in two assessment objectives.
 The third assessment objective focusses on knowledge of grammar and vocabulary.